Eliot Ness: 1926–1931

-Ness's brother-in-law, Alexander Jamie, an agent of the Bureau of Investigation (which became the Federal Bureau of Investigation in 1935), influenced Ness to enter law enforcement.
+Ness' brother-in-law, Alexander Jamie, an agent of the Bureau of Investigation (which became the Federal Bureau of Investigation in 1935), influenced Ness to enter law enforcement.
 Ness joined the U.S. Treasury Department in 1926, working with the 1,000-strong Bureau of Prohibition in Chicago.

 In March 1930, attorney Frank J. Loesch of the Chicago Crime Commission asked President Herbert Hoover to take down Al Capone.
 Agents of the Bureau of Internal Revenue, working under Elmer Irey and Special Agent Frank J. Wilson of the Intelligence Unit, were already investigating Capone and his associates for income tax evasion.
 In late 1930, Attorney General William D. Mitchell, seeking a faster end to the case, implemented a plan devised by President Hoover for sending a small team of Prohibition agents, working under a special United States attorney, to target the illegal breweries and supply routes of Capone while gathering evidence of conspiracy to violate the National Prohibition Act (informally known as the Volstead Act).
 U.S. attorney George E.Q.
 Johnson, the Chicago prosecutor directly in charge of both the Prohibition and income tax investigations of Capone, chose the 27-year-old Ness (now assigned to the Justice Department) to lead this small squad.

+In The Untouchables, Ness claimed to have originated the idea for an incorruptible federal force, and gave substantial credit to the Secret Six for both the creation of the group and Ness' appointment to lead it.

+In October 1930, Alexander Jamie was named chief investigator for the powerful Chicago-based vigilantes, and, according to Ness, both Jamie and Secret Six founder Col. Robert Isham Randolph spoke to Johnson to endorse Ness' idea.

+“I understand you’re the one who came up with this plan for closing down Capone’s breweries, which has been brought to my attention by Robert Isham Randolph,” Ness quoted Johnson as saying.
+Johnson said he supported the idea, and then turned to who would lead it: “Frankly, I had several men in mind, but you were recommended highly to me by the Secret Six and also by your brother-in-law Alexander Jamie.”